aimms/documentation/guardserversession/investigate-behavior-pro-job.rst

                         IdentifierDimension(indexIdentifiers) >= 2 };

 #.
-Please see :doc:`reduce client server exchange<../reduce-client-server-exchange/reduce-client-server-exchange>` on tips for assigning ``pro::ManagedSessionInputCaseIdentifierSet`` to just those that are relevant for the job at hand.
+Please see `reduce client server exchange <https://how-to.aimms.com/Articles/310/310-investigate-behavior-pro-job.html>`_ on tips for assigning ``pro::ManagedSessionInputCaseIdentifierSet`` to just those that are relevant for the job at hand.

 .. note:: *Software evolution*: ``pro::ManagedSessionRemoveFromCaseIdentifierSet`` is applied to reduce the set of identifiers transferred since AIMMS 4.59.2.